determined-ai/determined/docs/setup-cluster/advanced-setup-guide/overview.rst

             Slurm

-            To install the Determined Master on premises with Slurm, follow the steps below:
+            To install the Determined master on premises with Slurm, follow the steps below:

             -  :ref:`sysadmin-deploy-on-hpc`